Rafostar/clapper/README.md

 Many thanks to [sp1ritCS](https://github.com/sp1ritCS) for creating and maintaining package build files.
 Big thanks to [bridadan](https://github.com/bridadan) and [Uniformbuffer3](https://github.com/Uniformbuffer3) for helping with testing V4L2 and NVDEC hardware acceleration methods.
+Also words of appreciation for [JanGernert](https://gitlab.gnome.org/JanGernert) who made and is sharing Clapper Rust bindings.

 Thanks a lot to all the people who are supporting the development with their anonymous donations through [Liberapay](https://liberapay.com/Clapper/).
 I :heart: U.